 Maternal Health Conditions

-- Gestational diabetes: Elevated blood sugar levels can stress the fetus.
+- Gestational diabetes: Elevated blood sugar can stress the fetus.

-- Hypertension: High blood pressure may reduce oxygen supply to the fetus.
+- Hypertension: High blood pressure may reduce the oxygen supply reaching the fetus.

-- Intrauterine infection: Infection can lead to fetal distress and meconium passage.
+- Intrauterine infection: Infection can trigger fetal distress and meconium passage.

-- Obesity: Excess weight can complicate delivery and fetal well-being.
+- Obesity: Excess weight can complicate delivery and affect fetal well-being.

-- Chronic health issues: Conditions like asthma or heart disease can affect fetal health.
+- Chronic conditions: Issues such as asthma or heart disease can also affect fetal health.

 Gestational Age Factors

-Additionally, post-term pregnancies often involve prolonged labor, further elevating the risk of meconium passage.
-Conversely, preterm infants, particularly those born before 34 weeks, have a lower incidence of meconium-stained fluid, as their gastrointestinal systems are less developed.
+Post-term pregnancies also tend to involve longer labor, which adds to the risk.
+On the other end, preterm infants born before 34 weeks have a lower incidence of meconium-stained fluid because their gastrointestinal systems are not yet fully developed.

 The Impact of Meconium on Labor and Delivery